jmischung/Trading-Strategy-Backtesting/README.md

-# Event-Driven Backtest
+# Trading Strategy Backtesting

-This project builds an event-driven backtester to determine the profitability of trading strategies before deployment.
+This project utilizes vectorized and event-based backtesting to quickly vet new ideas for trading strategies, then more rigorously test strategies that show promise.

 ## Technologies